KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

-**Notice: all back-end code is being uploaded to SCT_Test branch, while the GUI related code is being uploaded to TestBranch( yeah, I know the naming is awful, will fix it later, though ).**
+**Notice: all non-GUI related code is being uploaded to SCT_Test branch, while the GUI related code is being uploaded to TestBranch( yeah, I know the naming is awful, will fix it later, though ).**

 # Social Choice Theory - A Toolbox